 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Homeowners with disabilities ranging from visual impairments to immobility must have accessible homes if they are to live independently.
-How this can be achieved is either through the adaption and modification of an existing property or by designing homes with features that provide freedom of movement, such as ramps, flat surfaces and wide doorways.
+How this can be achieved is either through the adaption and modification of an existing property or by designing homes with features that provide freedom of

 The Americans with Disability Act—which prohibits discrimination based on disability—came into effect in 1990 and set the goal of independent living for people with disabilities.